Skip to content Skip to footer

 Fall brings comfortable temperatures for downtown strolling, art walks, waterfront dining and visits to nearby islands without peak-season crowds.

-Winter offers mild weather, clear skies and some of the Gulf Coast’s best sunset views, creating an ideal backdrop for exploring town or relaxing by the water.
+Winter offers comfortable weather, clear skies, and some of the coast’s best sunset views, creating an ideal backdrop for exploring town or relaxing by the water.

 Mark Your Calendars

-Art walks and gallery nights: Regular downtown events that showcase local artists, makers and installations.
+• Art walks and gallery nights (Year-round): Regular downtown events that showcase local artists, makers and installations.

-Outdoor and waterfront events: Markets, coastal concerts, brewery events and holiday celebrations along the marina and main streets.
+• Outdoor and waterfront events (Year-round): Markets, coastal concerts, brewery events and holiday celebrations along the marina and main streets.

-Nature outings to Honeymoon and Caladesi Islands: Ferry rides, beachcombing and wildlife viewing available year-round.
+• Nature outings to Honeymoon and Caladesi Islands (Year-round): Ferry rides, beachcombing and wildlife viewing available year-round.

 Meet the Locals